-United Reformed Church and The Brunel Shopping Precinct
+United Reformed Church and Brunel Shopping Precinct

 Opposite the United Reformed Church is one of the newer features in the town.
-The Brunel Shopping Precinct was built in 1985 and is home to around a dozen shops as well as several offices and a couple of flats.
-A free car park is also linked with this precinct which had more car parking places added in 2017.
+The Brunel Shopping Precinct was built in 1985 and is home to around a dozen shops as well as several offices, some flats and Somerton Library.